thomassuedbroecker/ce-cns-problem/documentation/README.md

 * External and internal routing

-In our context it's useful to have a basic understanding of the needed routes for our application.
-Based on the functionality of the application, we need to provide to three applications access to the internet with an secure route protected with a [TLS Certificate] (https://en.wikipedia.org/wiki/Transport_Layer_Security), these are, the `web-app` as our fronted which will be loaded into the broswer, the keyloak which must be available for the authentication and configruation for the `Identity and Access Manegement` and the `web-api` microservice which provides the articles data to the fronted.
+In our context it's useful to have a basic understanding of the routing for example application.
+Based on the functionality of the application, we need `three external routes` for the example application, that the example works on internet.

+Each external route communication will be automaticly secured with an [TLS Certificate](https://en.wikipedia.org/wiki/Transport_Layer_Security)created by `Code Engine` using [Let's encrypt](https://letsencrypt.org/).
+The three applications are, the `web-app` will be loaded into the browser, the keyloak which must be available for the authentication/authorization to our application and for potential configruation the `Identity and Access Manegement` and finally the `web-api` microservice, which provides the articles data and will be invoked be the `web-app`.

-The `articles` microservice doesn't need an to be invoked from external, so it's configured to provide only an route which is used by the  `web-api` microservice to get the articles from.
+The `articles` microservice doesn't need an to be invoked from external, so it's configured to provide only an `internal route`, which is used by the  `web-api` microservice to get the articles from.

 * Basics about the deployment